GatorIncubator/gatorgrouper/README.md

 `autopep8 --in-place --aggressive --aggressive *.py`

+If there are any linting issues that were not fixed by the tool, the error message from the test suite will direct you to where the issue is and tell you what it is in order for you to fix it.

 ## Tox Testing Tool

 The tox testing tool was not sucessfully implemented due to time contraints, so GatorGrouper is only confirmed to run in Python 3.5.